How to Change Your WordPress Admin Password (3 Methods Explained)

 - Someone else may have figured out what your password is.

-- You simply forgot your password (it happens to the best of us!).
+- You simply forgot WordPress password (it happens to the best of us!).

-With all of this in mind, let’s talk about how resetting your password actually works within WordPress.
+With all of this in mind, let’s talk about how resetting WordPress password actually works.

 How to Reset a Lost WordPress Password (3 Methods)